 Each April Juneau hosts the week long Alaska Folk Festival.
 Musicians from all over come to listen, play, dance, and teach.
 Each night between 7pm and 10pm each act performs for 15 minutes.
 During the weekend, besides the main stage acts, workshops run by musicians and dancers are available during the day and live bands play for dances in the evenings.

 Besides the official events found on the printed schedule, musicians gather in coffee shops and bars and on street corners and jam together all week long.
-If you play, listen, or dance to music, this is the festival should be on your list of things to do in Juneau!
+If you play, listen, or dance to music, this is the festival should be on your Juneau itinerary!

 The Jensen Olson Arboretum is located on the beachfront site of one of the old homestead families of Juneau.
 If you’re looking for a picnic location without a lot of traffic, this is a beautiful spot.
 The arboretum is easiest reached by car, and not on the tourist bus routes.